GoodDogAI/robotai/README.md

 This is the main brains behind the robotai system.

 # Setup
-Make sure that you have a python environment setup,  I like to install miniconda, and setup a "robotai" environment for it.
+Make sure that you have a python environment setup.
+If you are on a regular PC, I like to install miniconda, and setup a "robotai" environment for it.
 `conda create -n robotai python=3.9`

+But if you are on a Jetson Xavier, I prefer to just use the native system python.

 Be sure that you checkout all the git submodules
 `git submodule update --init`